Me To We Collaborative Enquiry Was Created Out of

 Join The Revolution, Put The Human Back Into Human Resources

 Since the release of our book ‘From Me To We’, we have been continuously presenting the ideas and fundamentals of our projects across the world.
+Our next presentation is on 11 October 2017 at Victoria University – it is a Project Management Masterclass under the topic Disruptive technologies should be simple!

-In June we presented at an international conference held in Portugal, focusing on how organisations can develop a collaborative mindset.
+We presented at an international conference held in Portugal, focusing on how organisations can develop a collaborative mindset.
 We detailed the 9-step ‘How To’ process of building a collaborative workplace, which is also outlined in our book.

 Other presentations have included RMIT University in Melbourne, as well the inaugural Annual Monash Leadership Forum.
 With other presentations underway, get in contact to find out where we will be presenting next!